syncfusion-content/uwp-docs/uwp/HeatMap/Legend.md

 ![Legend_Image](Images/Legend_List.png)

 ## Orientation
-There are 2 types of Orientation, applicable for Gradient and List Mode
+There are two types of orientation available for both Gradient and List modes:
 * Horizontal
 * Vertical